How to Prepare Your Product Data for the EU DPP Registry (July 2026)

 Most manufacturers today have product specifications in PDFs, test results in Word documents, declarations in scanned forms, and material data in spreadsheets from different departments.
 A DPP platform can store the finished passport beautifully — but someone has to extract, structure, and clean the data before it gets there.

 This is what SpecMake is built for.
 The pipeline reads your existing technical documentation — PDFs, DOCX files, in any language — and produces structured, machine-readable output with every property, value, unit, and standard reference identified.
 The extraction engine handles complex table layouts, multi-column data, and position-aware text.
 The quality audit catches missing values and contradictions before they reach your passport.
 And the JSON-LD export maps everything to schema.org vocabulary — the same semantic framework the DPP system is being built on.
+Check your readiness — upload a spec sheet and see your DPP score in under a minute, no account needed.

 Key Dates